How I groom my dogs (in English)

 chalk to dip your fingers in before you trim – pull hair out.

-Pull with your fingers, a bit chalk on fingers or a bit in the coat to get the grip.
+Pull with your fingers (or a trim – knife) dip your fingers in the chalk or put a bit in the coat to get the grip.

 How to begin